Mercédes Benegbi: Career

-Benegbi has worked as a disability advocate for over twenty years, serving on the board of the Confederation of Organizations of Persons with Disabilities of Quebec (Confederation des Organismes de Personnes Handicapes du Quebec (COPHAN)), for which she was honored in 2000 by the Council of Canadians with Disabilities.
+Benegbi has worked as a disability advocate for over twenty years, serving on the board of the Confederation of Organizations of Persons with Disabilities of Quebec (Confederation des Organismes de Personnes Handicapes du Quebec (COPHAN)), for which she was honoured in 2000 by the Council of Canadians with Disabilities.
 Since 2002, she has been the executive director of the Thalidomide Victims Association of Canada and has become one of the leading advocates for Canadian thalidomide survivors.
 In 2014, Benegbi led a successful initiative to gain compensation from the Canadian government for the children whose lives were impacted by the approval of thalidomide for use in the country, after years of the government refusing to take responsibility for their failure to protect the survivors.
 On-going health issues and lack of ability to work, caused by their permanent disabilities drove Benegbi to press for a compensation package similar to those survivors of the drug in Europe had received.
 In 2015, the compensation plan was announced, which provides a tax-free, life-time pension for the "thalidomiters".
 It also provided a one-time lump sum payment as well as a special medical fund to enable survivors to obtain surgeries specific to their conditions or adapting a home or vehicle for special needs.

 Benegbi has spoken throughout the world on the devastating effects to fetal development caused by thalidomide.
 In 2016, she was awarded an honorary doctorate of laws from the University of Windsor.